b1acktothefuture/Nintendo-HireME/README.md

 foo@bar:~$ echo $?
 0
 ```
-It prints '0' if there is an exact match
+It prints 0 if there is an exact match

 ## Level 3??
-The Level two solution is very loose, in the sense are lot of the potential inputs are discarded, there is a great room for improvement especially with observed symmetries in diffusion map pointed out in <b>invert diffuse.py</b>.
+The Level two solution is very loose, in the sense that a lot of the potential inputs are discarded, there is a great room for improvement especially with observed symmetries in diffusion map pointed out in <b>invert diffuse.py</b>.
 If anyone wishes to continue on this work, or improve upon current solution, you are welcome.